Scrashdown/PRU-Audio-Processing/Report/Report.md

 ### Single channel implementation

 The single channel implementation works and shows that it is possible to implement a CIC filter on the PRU and rely on PRU writes to the host memory.
-With the following parameters (N = 4, M = 1, R = 16), we were able to get a moderately noisy but intelligible signal.
+With the following parameters (N = 4, M = 1, R = 16), we were able to get a moderately noisy but intelligible signal at a sample rate of 64 kHz.

 It is worth noting that using one channel, the timing constraints are much less tight since there is much less processing to be done.
 This leaves more freedom in choosing the parameters.
 For example, higher input sample rates (compared to the 6-channel 1.028 MHz) are achievable.